There are plenty of reasons why you might have some old cameras and lenses on your hands and not know what to do with them.

 In most cases, there’ll be someone who does want your old cameras and lenses and will put them to good use.

-Do them and your gear a favour, because it really won’t take much effort to get the latter into the former’s hands.
+Do them and your gear a favour and get it into their hands.

-Found this post on what to do with your old cameras and lenses useful?
-Think others will too?
+… p.s. if you found this post on what to do with your old cameras and lenses useful and think others will too, why not share or pin it?